Catholic Funeral Traditions, Customs, and Beliefs

 If you’re searching for readings that are appropriate for a Catholic funeral, The Order of Christian Funerals is a great place to find passages that are appropriate.
 If you need additional guidance, your clergy will often have suggestions and recommendations for you.

 At this point, a homily is usually given by the pastor, but no eulogy is given.
+A homily is a speech or religious discourse given by the priest.
 Eulogies, while part of traditional American funerals, are not permitted in Catholic funerals.
 If the family has a eulogy they’d like to have someone read, it is saved for either the visitation or services after the funeral (like a luncheon).
+Families can also decide to deliver a eulogy at a completely different date in a totally different setting.

 Presentation of gifts